Parsl/parsl/docs/userguide/mpi_apps.rst

 Parsl must be configured to deploy workers on exactly one node per block.
 This part is simple.
-Instead of defining a launcher which will place an executor on each node in the block, simply use the :class:`~parsl.launchers.SimpleLauncher`.
+Instead of defining a launcher which will place an executor on each node in the block, simply use the :class:`~parsl.launchers.SingleNodeLauncher`.
 The MPI Launcher that the application will use is to be specified via ``HighThroughputExecutor(mpi_launcher="LAUNCHER")``

 It is also necessary to specify the desired number of blocks for the executor.